bcgov/MOH-HCIM-FHIR/input/pagecontent/search.md

 The Get Demographics is a synchronous request-response transaction

+#### Get Demographics Search with Eligibility

+There is a special operation when the user is requesting a GetDemographics search and also requesting that the Client Registry query an external site for the British Columbia insurance status of a Patient.
+This a different FHIR Operation than GetDemographics.

 ### FHIR Structure for Searches

 Below is a figure that shows the FHIR structure for the two searches.
 The request is a Parameter resource and the response is a searchset Bundle with 0 or more Patients and one OperationOutcome.
 The OperationOutcome is where you'll find warnings and errors regarding the search.